Java

 Sending $feature_flag_called events

-Capturing $feature_flag_called events enable PostHog to know when a flag was accessed by a user and thus provide analytics and insights on the flag.
-By default, we send these events when:
+Capturing $feature_flag_called events enables PostHog to know when a flag was accessed by a user and provide analytics and insights on the flag.
+With evaluateFlags(), the SDK sends this event when you call flags.isEnabled() or flags.getFlag() for a flag.

 Local evaluation